 Mental illness and addictions affect all Canadians at some time, whether it be personally or through family, friends, or colleagues.
 Culturally-appropriate and patient-centred care is the basis of delivering appropriate mental health and addictions recovery services to patients across Canada.

 Provinces and territories continue to provide supports and programs to respond to mental health and addictions challenges within their own communities.
-To reduce stigma and to learn from each other, in July 2019 Premiers agreed to hold a provincial and territorial symposium on mental health and substance use with the aim to further spur innovation and collaboration between governments, ministries and non-governmental organizations.
+In July 2019, Premiers agreed to hold a provincial and territorial symposium on mental health and substance use with the aim to further spur innovation and collaboration between governments, ministries and non-governmental organizations.
+Given the COVID-19 outbreak, the symposium, which was scheduled to take place in May 2020, is postponed.

 The Health Care Innovation Working Group (HCIWG) is composed of provincial and territorial Ministers...